-Each congregation or local church is free to act in accordance with the collective decision of its members, guided by the working of the Spirit in the light of the scriptures.
-But it also is called to live in a covenantal relationship with other congregations for the sharing of insights and for cooperative action under the authority of Christ.
+Each congregation or local church is free to act in accordance with the collective decision of its members, guided by the working of the Spirit, but it also is called to live in a covenantal relationship with other congregations for the sharing of insights and for cooperative action under the authority of Christ.

-This is the United Church of Christ, responding to the gospel call to unity in diversity: "that they may all be one."
+This is the United Church of Christ, responding to the call to unity in diversity: "that they may all be one."
 John 17:21

-United Church of Christ national denomination: http://www.ucc.org/
+United Church of Christ : http://www.ucc.org

-Maine Conference, United Church of Christ: http://maineucc.org/
+Maine Conference, United Church of Christ: http://maineucc.org

-York Association, ME Conference UCC: https://www.maineucc.org/york/
+York Association, ME Conference United Church of Christ: https://www.maineucc.org/york

 Support Justice, Mercy and Peace for All.